Andrew Benintendi Rookie Cards and More

-Be prepared to hear a fair bit about Andrew Benintendi Rookie Cards as his first full season in the majors plays out.
-His cards have been that way since the first ones debuted in 2015.
+Be prepared to hear a fair bit about Andrew Benintendi Rookie Cards in the years ahead.
+His cards have been capturing the attention of collectors since the first ones debuted in 2015.

 The first Andrew Benintendi cards came out in 2015, not long after the Red Sox selected him with the seventh overall pick in the draft.
 Among those first cards are autographs in several prospect-driven sets including 2015 Bowman Chrome Draft.

 Because his MLB debut came in the latter part of 2016, Andrew Benintendi Rookie Cards were pushed into 2017.
 Starting with 2017 Topps Series 1, he had tons of cards released throughout the year.
 From cheap base cards to common inserts to super premium autographs, there’s something for everyone when it comes to 2017 Andrew Benintendi cards.

 Here’s a detailed look at Andrew Benintendi Rookie Cards followed by a breakdown of several of his key prospect cards that came out before his MLB debut.

 This list will grow throughout the season as new sets are released.
 Only cards with the RC tag are included in this section.
 Inserts are not.

 Unlike the Prospects in 2017 Bowman Baseball, Andrew Benintendi’s Rookie Card doesn’t have a shiny Chrome version in the product (that should come with the separate 2017 Bowman Chrome release).
 As a result, this is one of those cards that will likely be overlooked, especially with the popularity of his 2015 Bowman Chrome Draft Autographs.
 That’s what a lot of people think of when they connect Benintendi and Bowman.
 But even with the lower value, there are lots of parallels to chase, which are primarily based of the color of the card’s border.